 - Current Aims and Next Steps

 GDD and related work has spanned over a decade, during which remarkable data have been collected and important insights have been gained.
 Our current work builds upon these strong foundations to develop and expand the impact of GDD.
 Current GDD work aims to fulfill three main target areas:

-We will also be developing a new user-friendly online dissemination/community of practice platform.
-This platform will be accessible to multiple stakeholders, including scientists, funders, NGOs, and country-based decision-makers seeking dietary information at national and subnational levels.
+We are currently developing a new user-friendly online platform.
+This platform will be accessible to all stakeholders, including scientists, funders, students, NGOs, and country-based decision-makers seeking dietary information at national and sub-national levels.

 To stay up-to-date with GDD work, publications, updates, next steps, exclusive profiles of our corresponding members, an inside look at the GDD core team, and more, sign up for our official newsletter.